jbcodeforce/jbcodeforce.github.io/docs/blogs/09-30-21/index.md

 it in your own Automation Studio: to do so perform the following steps:

 1. Clone this git repository `git clone https://github.com/jbcodeforce/assess-loan-application-ds`
-1. Connect to Automation Studio (See [this section](#connect-to-automation-studio) for instruction summary)
+1. Connect to Automation Decision Designer (See [this section](#connect-to-automation-studio) for instruction summary)
-1. Add Decision Automation Service project.
-(See [this section](#create-a-new-decision-automation))
+1. Add Decision Automation Service project, see [this section](#create-a-new-decision-automation)) for detail but come back here once done.
+1. Import the decision model
-1. Navigate the decision model
+1. Navigate into the decision model using the Designer.

 ## Connect to Automation Studio